strategineer/personal-website/content/blog/2023-01-02/index.md

 That's Against the Storm and it is amazing.

-The game is set in a universe where a (you guessed it!) storm comes through every so often and wipes everything out, everything except whoever and whatever is residing in the capital.
+The game is set in a universe where a (you guessed it!) storm comes through every so often and wipes everything out, everything except whoever and whatever is safely inside the capital.

 You are tasked by the queen with settling the wilds over and over again, creating self sustaining settlements and sending some of the resources you gather back to the city.